KIRO-TV: Sports programming

 KIRO-TV was also the flagship station for pre-season game broadcasts of the Seattle Seahawks from 1976 to 1980.
 Play-by-play announcers were Gary Justice (1976–78) and Wayne Cody (1979–85), who was also the station's sports anchor.
 For years, KIRO-TV was the flagship station for Seattle SuperSonics broadcasts, coinciding with the NBA's broadcast contract with CBS that it held from 1973 to 1990, which included the SuperSonics' winning the 1979 NBA Finals.
 KIRO-TV also carried the Seattle Mariners from 1986 to 1988 as well as in 1992 and again from 1995 to 2000, in addition to any games aired through CBS' MLB contract from 1990 to 1993.
 KIRO-TV carried the Tacoma Stars (MISL) from 1986 to 1988.

 The station also airs Seahawks games (at least two each season) when the team hosts an AFC team at Lumen Field, via the NFL on CBS (it was previously the station where the majority of the team's games aired in 1976 and again from 1998 to 2001), and beginning in 2014, with the institution of the new "cross-flex" broadcast rule, any games in which they play another NFC team (or an AFC team on the road) that are moved from Fox (KCPQ) to CBS.

+KIRO-TV's 4th subchannel carried Spanish-language coverage of the 2026 FIFA World Cup, in which Seattle was a host city.

 KIRO-TV had also broadcast the Albert Lee Appliance Cup H1 Unlimited hydroplane races on the culminating day of Seattle's Seafair festival.
-The rights also include coverage of other Seafair events, including Seattle's Fourth of July fireworks on Lake Union (which were brought under the auspices of Seafair in 2013), as well as the Torchlight Parade.
+The rights also included coverage of other Seafair events, including the Seafair Summer Fourth Independence Day fireworks on Lake Union (which were brought under the auspices of Seafair in 2013), as well as the Torchlight Parade.
 In 2017, full-day coverage of the races were discontinued, marking the first time since 1951 that the races were not broadcast live, and the end of a 31-year run of live broadcasts on the station.
 KIRO cited the costs of producing the telecast as reasoning, and replaced the live broadcast with a 90-minute recap show aired in the evening.
-However, full-day coverage of all Seafair races returned via Tegna-owned KONG-TV (sister station to KING-TV) in 2018 in association with SWX Right Now.
+In 2018, full-day coverage of all Seafair races returned via Tegna-owned KONG (sister station to KING-TV) in partnership with SWX Right Now.
+The rights to the Seafair Summer Fourth later moved to KONG, although KIRO continues to broadcast the Torchlight Parade.